capneuron/unity-mesh-slicer/README.md

 # unity-mesh-slicer
 This project is inspired by the "Blade Mode" in a video game: Metal Gear Rising, where the player could slice the objects freely.

 We implement the mesh slicer that can "slice" from any angle.
+We provide executable files for both Windows and Mac in **/Build/** folder.

 ![image](https://github.com/capneuron/unity-mesh-slicer/blob/master/Image/5.png?raw=true)